dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

   * Max water depth 0.75 in
   * Max demonstrated crosswind -- 22 kts (not limiting)
   * Max tailwind 10 kts (is limiting)

+## Navigation and Communication

+* TX buttons on outboard side
+* SELCAL -- selective calling
+* Left side should use NAV1 right side NAV2 -- otherwise needles will be yellow
+  * Press "NAV" button to cycle between NAV1 and NAV2 (Pilot Training Guide page 10-10)
+  * Same with FMS1 and FMS2
+* CDH - its not its own radio, just another way of tuning com1 and nav1
+* RMU is only RMU that receives power if both generators (and main batts?) fail?
+  * So it needs to be operative per MEL / Dispatch Deviation Guide

 ## Flight Instruments